tkonopka/crossmap/docs/data_format.rst

     item:array:
       data: [value1, value2]

 It is important that when ``data`` is a dictionary, its keys are not transferred into the object representations.
 Thus, searching the above data collection for the string 'key1' would not produce a hit.
-However, nested objects are stringified and thus keys in nested objects become part of the object representations.
-Thus, searching for the string 'key4' would match ``item:nested``.
+However, nested objects are stringified and their keys can become part of the object representations.
+Thus, searching for 'key4' would match ``item:nested``.

 Weighting of text-based data